ylw311/Google-CSSI-DebateIt/README.md

   - chose topics that would be of interest to target audience(college students , computer science students)
 - individual debate rooms
-  - which were designed to facilitate discusion and could display what users were active or not -debate rooms featured video icons similar to google meet format
+  - which were designed to facilitate discusion and could display what users were active or not
+  - debate rooms featured video icons similar to google meet format
 - interface design for home page and individual debate rooms of each category
 -  -used HTML and CSS to make the website aesthetic while maintaining the integrity of the teams vision
 -  version control